-If you're visiting for tourism and staying for 60 days or less, you won't need a visa.
-In other circumstances, you'll need a visa.
+If you're visiting for tourism and staying for 60 days or less, you don't need a visa.
+Otherwise, you must get a visa before you arrive. .

-You can apply for an e-visa for tourism and business for up to 90 days.
-You can only enter and leave via Manas and Osh International airports and the Ak-Jol checkpoint at the Kyrgyz-Kazakh border.
-To apply visit the e-visa website.
+You can get an e-visa for tourism and business for up to 90 days.
+You can only arrive and leave via Manas and Osh International airports and the Ak-Jol checkpoint at the Kyrgyz-Kazakh border.
+To apply for a visa, visit the e-visa website.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact an